Bishop Thomas Bickerton

 New York Episcopal Area

-Bishop Thomas J. Bickerton is the Resident Bishop of the New York Area, which includes the New York Conference in the Northeastern Jurisdiction of The United Methodist Church.
+Bishop Thomas J. Bickerton was elected to the episcopacy in 2004 by the Northeastern Jurisdictional Conference.
+Bishop Bickerton is currently the Resident Bishop of the New York Area, which includes the New York Conference in the Northeastern Jurisdiction.

 Thomas J. Bickerton was born in Glen Dale, West Virginia.
 He is a graduate of West Virginia Wesleyan College (B.A. degree in Sociology/Psychology), a graduate of Duke University Divinity School (M.Div.), and a graduate of United Theological Seminary (D.Min.).